J. B. Smoove: Career

 In 2012, his first televised comedy special, JB Smoove: That's How I Dooz It, premiered on Comedy Central.
 The DVD of the special was released April 3, 2012.
 In 2013, Smoove voiced Hackus in The Smurfs 2.
 He appeared in Movie 43 in the segment "The Proposition" alongside Anna Faris and Chris Pratt.
 He was the substitute co-host of the New York City morning talk show Good Day New York with Rosanna Scotto on April 9, 2012.
 He made a cameo appearance as a gravedigger in "Barney/Never", an episode of Louie.
 He also played a supporting role in Season 4, Episode 7, "The Vapora Sport" in the American sitcom The League on FX.
 He plays Wheelchair Guy, with whom the main characters have recurring comedic run-ins.
-He plays one of the "Replacers" for Call of Duty: Black Ops II.
 He was in the show Real Husbands of Hollywood, playing a fictionalized version of himself.

 Smoove hosts Four Courses with J.B.
 Smoove, a talk show on the MSG Network.
 He provides the voice of Dr. Ray De Angelo Harris, host of the Chakra Attack radio show in the video game Grand Theft Auto V. Smoove appeared in the 2013 film Dealin' with Idiots as Coach Ted.
 In 2013, he became a regular cast member of the CBS comedy The Millers as Ray.

 In the summer of 2014, Smoove hosted the eighth season of the NBC reality series Last Comic Standing.
 Smoove appeared on comedian Jerry Seinfeld's web series Comedians in Cars Getting Coffee in July 2016.
 Also in 2016, Smoove appeared in the web series Epic Rap Battles of History, portraying abolitionist Frederick Douglass.

 Smoove played Santa Claus in Sia's 2017 music video, "Santa's Coming for Us".
 He played Julius Dell in the Marvel Studios feature film Spider-Man: Far From Home (2019) and its sequel Spider-Man: No Way Home (2021).
 In 2020, Smoove starred in Mapleworth Murders opposite Paula Pell (another former writer for Saturday Night Live) and John Lutz for Quibi, which was produced by, among others, Lorne Michaels and Seth Meyers of SNL.
 Beginning in the fall of 2021, Smoove played a recurring role as the titular Caesar in multiple commercials for the Caesars Sportsbook mobile app, appearing alongside Patton Oswalt, Halle Berry, Vince Vaughn, and the Manning family.